rob-foulkrod/az204demos/lp08/readme.md

 ## Pre work

-1. Sign into you Azure Subscription with Open AI and open The Azure OpenAI resource.
+1. Sign into your Azure Subscription with Open AI and open The Azure OpenAI resource.
 2. Click **Model Deployments**.
 3. If a Chat-35 model is not deployed, Click **Create**.
    1. Model deployment name: *gpt-35* (any name is fine)